AdrianoCahete/adrianocahete.dev-nuxt2/README.md

 - Add a switch to change themes
 - Add more themes than just light/dark theme
 - Add custom themes (add the ability to user modify the theme on-the-fly)
-- Move to i18n instead of hardcoded text
-- Add Hotjar to know the user
 - Make styles documentation (using [SassDoc](http://sassdoc.com/) and maybe Docusaurus?)
 - Add CSS regression tests (BackstopJS or Helpscout Barista?)
 - Add Vue code tests